Western Forestry Co-op & Irish Timber Growers Association

-Western Forestry Co-op has 30 years experience in advising landowners on forestry.
+Western Forestry Co-op has over 30 years experience in advising landowners on forestry.
 The Co-op was established in 1985 by the Dairy Co-operatives in Western Counties in response to a need for support services for landowners considering forestry.
 Since that time the Co-op has afforested thousands of acres along the Western seaboard and is the largest and longest established forestry co-operative providing professional forestry services that include forest establishment, forest management planning, harvesting, forest roads and a forest insurance scheme.

-The Co-op ethos of strength, transparency and openness are our foundation.
+Western Forestrys Co-op ethos of strength, transparency and openness are our foundation.
 The needs of forest owners and the advantages of forestry in rural communities are the foundation of the Western Forestry Co-op.
 Our team of professional foresters have vast experience in all aspects of forest management and our forestry development advisors are available locally.